 Your small business needs fast, reliable internet at a reasonable price.
 So what’s your best option?
 Businesses almost always need a higher speed than you can get with traditional DSL, so that narrows your choices to fiber optic and CATV cable that comes with your TV service.

-Fiber optic vs. cable: what’s the difference?
+Fiber optic vs. cable

 You’re already familiar with cable internet, sold by the same companies that offer cable TV service.
 Traditional cable transmits data as electrical signals.
 Fiber internet uses fiber-optic wiring—tiny strands of plastic or glass—to transmit signals using light, which is a faster way to send data.